JafarSherif27/Flipkart_Automation_Project/README.md

 **Step 4:** Sort the results by popularity

-**Step 5:** Print the number of items with rating less than or equal to 4
+**Step 5:** Print the number of items with rating less than or equal to 4 stars

 <br>